Contextual Linear Optimization with Partial Feedback: Induced Empirical Risk Minimization with Bandit Feedback

+The ignorability condition is a common assumption that plays a fundamental role in learning with bandit feedback and causal inference \citep[\eg,][]{imbens2015causal,athey2021policy,chernozhukov2019semi}.
+It requires that the assignment of the historical decisions $Z$ does not depend on any unobserved factors potentially dependent on $Y$.
+If this condition fails—\ie, if there are unobserved factors related to both $Z$ and $Y$—then we still have $\mathbb{E}\bracks{C \mid Z, X} = Z^\top \mathbb{E}\bracks{Y \mid Z, X}$, but $\mathbb{E}\bracks{Y \mid Z, X}$ may arbitrarily deviate from the function of interest $f^*(X) = \mathbb{E}\bracks{Y \mid X}$ due to correlation between $Z$ and $Y$ induced by those unobserved factors.
+In this case, it is inherently impossible to faithfully learn the target function $f^*$ from bandit-feedback data alone.
+This necessitates the ignorability assumption.

+The coverage condition is an analogue of the overlap or positivity assumption in causal inference \citep{imbens2015causal}.
+It ensures that, for any given context $X$, the historical decisions are sufficiently diverse to explore all directions in the linear span of the constraint set $\mathcal{Z}$.
+Equivalently, it means that the conditional Gram matrix, $\Sigma^*(X)$, is non-singular on $\mathrm{span}(\mathcal{Z})$.
+This requirement is weaker than demanding exploration of the entire space $\mathbb{R}^d$ or that $\Sigma^*(X)$ be full-rank on $\mathbb{R}^d$.
+Indeed, in many applications $\mathrm{span}(\mathcal{Z})$ is much smaller than $\mathbb{R}^d$, so this weaker assumption suffices (see the shortest-path example in \cref{sec: numerical}).
+Without coverage, the bandit-feedback data may provide no information about the decision cost of some feasible policies.

+To characterize the expected policy cost $V(\pi)$ in terms of the bandit-feedback data distribution, we rely on two functions.
+First, the conditional Gram matrix, $\Sigma^*(X) = \expect\bracks{ZZ^\top \mid X}$, which depends only on the distribution of the observed variables \((Z,X)\) and is therefore estimable.
+Second, let $\tilde f^*$ be any solution to the least-squares problem

-Define $\Sigma_0(X) = \expect\bracks{ZZ^\top \mid X}$ and recall $f_0(X) = \Eb{Y \mid X}$ \edit{, which we will use to characterize the policy value $V(\pi)$.
-We refer to these functions as \emph{nuisance functions} following the existing literature on off-policy evaluation and learning in contextual bandits or reinforcement learning \citep{uehara2022review}, because they are not directly used for decision-making but serve merely as intermediaries for evaluating the policy value.} Let $\theta(x,z,c; f, \Sigma)$ be a score function such that
+Notably, \cref{eq: f-nuisance} involves only the distribution of the observed data $(X, Z, C)$, so it is possible to estimate one of its solutions from data.
+When \(\Sigma^*(X)\) is almost surely non-singular, \cref{eq: f-nuisance} has an almost surely unique solution \(\tilde f^* = f^*\).
+When \(\Sigma^*(X)\) is rank-deficient, multiple solutions may exist (and may differ from \(f^*\)), but any such solution suffices for our purposes.
+We discuss estimation of \(\tilde f^*\) and \(\Sigma^*\) in \Cref{remark:f,remark:sigma0}.
+We refer to these functions as \emph{nuisance functions}, following the existing literature on off-policy evaluation and learning in contextual bandits and reinforcement learning \citep{uehara2022review}, because they are not directly used for decision-making but serve merely as intermediaries for evaluating the policy value.